-Here’s 4 closely guarded secrets if you will, that I learned while working as a financial planner for a leading investment firm.
+Here are four closely guarded secrets if you will, that I learned while working as a financial planner for a leading investment firm.
 You need to know each one of them if you want to make sure you retire with more of your hard earned money and aren’t cheated along the way.
 While all these are all important, the last one will probably shock you if you haven’t seen it before.

 1) Your financial planner is often “forced” to sell you an inferior product.